 Hand or machine stitch around all of the edges to secure the lace.

 Tie a small bow with the ribbon and melt the ends with a lighter to prevent fraying.
 Hand or machine stitch the bow onto the shirt.
-I’m still not sure how the shirt will come out in the wash.
+Such a cute DIY Halloween shirt!
 I recommend washing inside out, on a gentle cycle, in cold water.
 Hang to dry.

 AND… click here to see the pumpkin and ghost lace shirts that I made!